topwaye/morse/README.md

 +--h0--++--interrupt service program--++--h1--++--interrupt service program--++--program1--+

-In essence, a living OS is a procedure of an egg spawning an egg.
+Essentially, when powered on, a living OS is a procedure of an egg spawning an egg.

 topwaye@hotmail.com